Palace Skateboards

 Palace Skateboards (or simply Palace) is a London-based skateboard brand established in 2009.
 The brand was founded by Lev Tanju, Gareth Skewis and Marshall Taylor.
 Palace Skateboards is heavily influenced by 90s pop culture.
-Palace has flagship stores in London, New York City, Los Angeles, Tokyo and Seoul.
+Palace has flagship stores in London, New York City, Los Angeles, Tokyo, Seoul and Hong Kong.

 History

 In an interview with Glasschord Magazine, founder Lev Tanju mentioned that in the decade after he finished college, he spent a large amount of time skating.
 He began to design board graphics and subsequently decided to start a skate company, he added.
 Tanju started by designing T-shirt graphics.
 "I had a decade gap after college, just skating and doing fun shit.

 The brand name "Palace" was inspired by the residences of its founders.
 Ironically, these were often referred to as "palaces" despite their dilapidated conditions.
 The brand's triangular-themed logo, known as the "Tri-Ferg logo," was designed by Fergus "Fergadelic" Purcell, Marc Jacobs' design director.
 Purcell's design, a Penrose triangle with 'Palace' inscribed on each side, aimed to convey a sense of continuous movement.

 The three original Palace team riders were Lucien Clarke, Olly Todd, and Charlie Young.
 This can be seen in the Palace Promo.
 These team riders were joined later by Danny Brady, Chewy Cannon, Karim Bakhtaoui, Blondey McCoy and Rory Milanes.
 In 2017 Palace released its first full-length video, Palasonic.

 Initially, Palace merchandise was available in local skate shops and boutiques in London.
 By 2012, the brand expanded its presence to Supreme stores in New York and Los Angeles and was recognized as 'European Skate Brand of the Year' in Berlin for its growth and professionalism.

 Subsequent years saw collaborations with brands like Umbro (2012), Reebok (2013), and Adidas (2014).
 Palace relied on outlets like Dover Street Market and End Clothing, along with pop-up shops in England, for distribution.
 The brand opened its first store in London in 2015.